 The biggest question you probably have is how you’re supposed to afford a second home!
 First you’re going to want to evaluate your finances.
 Whether you use a HELOC, savings or refinance your current home to pull equity out for your down payment, there are multiple ways to accumulate your down payment.
 Just like the first home purchase, you’ll need to consider your down payment as well as your income levels to qualify for a second mortgage.

-Minimum Down Payment Amount Needed for Your Second Home
+Minimum Down Payment for Second Home

 When purchasing a second home, you may do as little as 5% down payment if you only own one or two other properties that you put less than 20% down on.
 This is because depending on the lender and insurer, they will generally only want you to have 2 or possibly max 3 properties total where you have put less than 20% down on.
 Otherwise, you would need to do 20% or more down payment on a property.